jmcerrejon/frodown/README.md

 python main.py
 ```

-Clicking on **[SAVE]** will save it to the same directory with the title 'slugged' with the extension '.md'.
+Clicking on **[Save]** will save it to the same directory with the title 'slugged' with the extension '.md'.

 ## License and credits

 Frodown © 2024 by [Jose Cerrejon](https://github.com/jmcerrejon) is licensed under [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1)

-I'm trying to use _Conventional Commits v1.0.0_.
-More info at https://www.conventionalcommits.org/en/v1.0.0/
+I'm using _Conventional Commits v1.0.0_.
+More information can be found at https://www.conventionalcommits.org/en/v1.0.0/.

 You can use it for free on your own.
 If you want to support me, you can!: